infinum/frontend-handbook/Git.md

 Avoid creating pull requests that contain a lot of changes.
 If you are implementing a feature that requires a lot of file changes, try breaking it up into multiple smaller features which result in multiple pull requests.

-Smaller pull requests are easier to review and will therefor be merged sooner.
+Smaller pull requests are easier to review and will therefore be merged sooner.